natgo/wt-wiki-scraper/wikitext-transpiled/ground/Comet%20I%20(Sweden).md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} Swedish medium tank {{Battle-rating}}.
 It was introduced in [[Update "Fire and Ice"]].
 Armed with a 77 mm HV gun, essentially a 17-pounder with a lower muzzle velocity, it has one of the more powerful guns available for a medium tank of its rating.

 The Comet is an excellent medium tank.
 It has great mobility and acceleration, able to reach 38 km/h very quickly and stay there at full throttle, though suffers from pitiful reverse speed like with the Cromwell.
 Firepower is another benefit, especially after unlocking APDS, giving it the penetration needed to deal with any threat you might encounter.
 The drawback of the design is the sub-par armour that can be easily penetrated at BR 5.3.
 One should take advantage of the Comet's low profile and mobility to hide and manoeuvre from the enemy to catch them at an advantageous angle.
-Gun depression was a feature that the previous tank in the tech tree, the Sherman Firefly, was sorely lacking.
+Gun depression was a feature that the previous tank in the British tech tree, the Sherman Firefly, was sorely lacking.
 This is much improved on the Comet allowing the vehicle to more easily shoot over hills while in hull-down position.

 This particular Comet is an example operated by the Finnish Defence Forces, imported in 1958 and used as training vehicles for the [[Charioteer Mk VII (Sweden)|Charioteers]] they were bought alongside of.
 It is identical in performance to the British [[Comet I]].